fastfetch-cli/fastfetch-wiki/Modules-DiskIO.md

 ### Linux and Android

-`/sys/block/` is walked, and a device is skipped as `virtual device` when it has no `device` subdirectory — loop and RAM disks never appear here, unlike in `Modules/PhysicalDisk`.
+`/sys/block/` is walked, and a device is skipped as `virtual device` when it has no `device` subdirectory — loop and RAM disks never appear here, unlike in `Modules-PhysicalDisk`.
 The name is `vendor` + `model` with the kernel name as the fallback and the NVMe namespace suffix for multi-namespace drives.
 Counters come from `/sys/block/<dev>/stat`: the field order is reads, read-sectors-merges, write-sectors, write-merges, so the parse reads past the merged-count fields.